awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 The key usage for symmetric CMKs is always encryption and decryption\.
 The key usage for elliptic curve \(ECC\) CMKs is always signing and verification\.
 You only need to choose a key usage for RSA CMKs\.
 You choose the key usage when you [create the CMK](create-keys.md), and you cannot change it\.
 If you've chosen the wrong key usage, [delete the CMK](deleting-keys.md), and create a new one\.

 For choosing the key usage, see [Selecting the key usage](symm-asymm-choose.md#symm-asymm-choose-key-usage)\.
-To find the key usage of a CMK, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation, or see the **Cryptographic configuration** section of the detail page for a CMK in the AWS KMS console\.
+To find the key usage of a CMK, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation, or choose the **Cryptographic configuration** tab on the detail page for a CMK in the AWS KMS console\.
 For help, see [Viewing Keys](viewing-keys.md)\.

 To allow principals to create CMKs only for signing and verification or only for encryption and decryption, use the [kms:CustomerMasterKeyUsage](policy-conditions.md#conditions-kms-customer-master-key-usage) condition key\.
 You can also use the `kms:CustomerMasterKeyUsage` condition key to allow principals to call API operations for a CMK based on its key usage\.
 For example, you can allow permission to disable a CMK only if its key usage is SIGN\_VERIFY\.